|

 aware of

-of their ignorance (lack of know-ledge).
+of their ignorance (lack of knowledge).

 I invite you to

-these links after you finish this article, and see how much you know about
+quizzes after you finish this article, and see how much you know about

 I propose that most

-troubled people and families
+troubled people, couples, and families

 "don't know what they don't know," and

-to them and their descendents.
+what this means to them and their descendents.

 The maxim